What is Accounting Assumptions?

 #6 – The Money Measurement Assumption

-Money Measurement Assumption states that every transaction that is worth-recording must be recorded and expressed in monetary terms.
+Money Measurement concept states that every transaction that is worth-recording must be recorded and expressed in monetary terms.
 The money measurement assumption enhances the understanding of the financial state of affairs of a business concern.

 Importance of Accounting Assumptions